 Who funds you?

 We get an operational grant from Wellington City Council to run the Vogelmorn Hall but are highly reliant on volunteer time, skills, donated materials and community goodwill.
-We keep our overheads low and they’re covered by hirage of the space for rehearsals, workshops and events.
+We’ve always managed to cover our basic overheads with hirage of the space for rehearsals, workshops and events.
 We’ve also had one-off grants from organisations including One Foundation for admin work, Terawhiti Trust towards the pizza oven, Rotary and the Nikau Foundation towards our kitchen upgrade, and for heating and lighting from the Karori Brooklyn Community Trust via the Lion Foundation.

 What will happen to the green?
 Infill housing?
 Casino?